Generic Name: trastuzumab (tras TOO zoo mab)

 Do not use trastuzumab if you are pregnant. trastuzumab can cause injury or death to the unborn baby.
 Use effective birth control to prevent pregnancy while you are using this medicine and for at least 7 months after your last dose.

-If you become pregnant while using this medicine or within 7 months after you stop, your name may be listed on a pregnancy registry to track the effects of trastuzumab on the baby.
+If you become pregnant while using trastuzumab or within 7 months after you stop, your name may be listed on a pregnancy registry to track the effects of trastuzumab on the baby.

 It may not be safe to breast-feed while using this medicine and for up to 7 months after your last dose.
 Ask your doctor about any risk.